-- Most recent federal tax return (must be signed, dated and have been filed with the IRS) - Most recent bank statement showing receipt of income from the former employer - A copy of the borrower's pension/retirement letter from the former employer - ➤ Note: If above documentation does not verify a 3-year continuance, then additional documentation will be required.
-If source of the pension is the federal government (including the VA).
+- Most recent federal tax return (must be signed, dated and have been filed with the IRS) - Most recent bank statement showing receipt of income from the former employer - A copy of the borrower's pension/retirement letter from the former employer - Note: If above documentation does not verify a 3-year continuance, then additional documentation will be required.
+If source of the pension is municipal state or the federal government (including the VA).
 MoOM will consider the income effective and reasonably likely to continue with no additional requirement to verify continuance.

-7.39 Social Security Income (Revised November 2023)
+7.39 Social Security Income (Revised January 2025)